 Note: To meet the demands of issuing a statewide CAFR, personnel in the agency's Financial Reporting Division are required to work a substantial amount of overtime every year.
-The continuous increase in reporting requirements, together with more stringent accounting practices, increasingly challenge the agency's ability to successfully issue a CAFR, as well as receive the prestigious Government Finance Officers Association's Certificate of Achievement for Excellence in Financial Reporting, a key measure of performance for our agency.
-Again, experience, training, planning, productivity, and optimum technology are essential elements that will enable the State to continue to issue a timely CAFR.
+The continuous increase in reporting requirements, together with more stringent accounting practices, increasingly challenge the agency's ability to issue a CAFR, as well as receive the prestigious Government Finance Officers Association's Certificate of Achievement for Excellence in Financial Reporting, a key measure of performance for any governmental organization.
+Experience, training, planning, productivity, stable qualified human resources, and effective technology are essential elements that will enable the State to continue to issue a timely CAFR.
+Additional time was required to produce the CAFR for FY 2011 due to the necessity of realigning staff resources, running parallel accounting systems until the legacy STARS system is retired, and problems with the financial information provided by a large agency.
+The sooner a CAFR is issued the more relevant and beneficial it is to those who use it.